Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Notations, Conventions and general definitions.

 where $[df]^\hor$ is the projection of $df$ on $\hor$ along $\ver$.
-Moreover, if for some reason, $\hor$ inherits the name of horizontal subbundle, then we will say that $f$ is horizontally holomorphic.\\ \end{defn} This situation occurs for example if $N$ is endowed with a $f$-structure $F$ which leaves invariant $\hor$ and $F_{|\hor}$ is a complex structure (i.e. $T^0N\cap \hor =\{0\}$).
+Moreover, if for some reason, $\hor$ inherits the name of horizontal subbundle, then we will say that $f$ \textbf{is horizontally holomorphic}. \end{defn} \begin{rmk} \em Let us remark that an $f$-structure in a manifold $N$ is equivalent to a splitting $TN=\ver\oplus \hor$ together with a complex structure $J^\hor$ on $\hor$. \end{rmk} \begin{defn} An affine manifold $(N,\nabla)$ is a manifold endowed with a linear connection.\\ An almost complex affine manifold $(N,J,\nabla)$ is an almost complex manifold endowed with an almost complex connection: $\nabla J=0$. \end{defn}